 Contacting the emergency services

 If you require assistance in deciding whether to take emergency action, please contact the relevant Lodge.
-If for some reason the Porter is away from the Broad Street Lodge, you can contact one of the Junior Deans or the Dean, or, if relevant, one of the Jowett Walk Wardens.
-If for some reason the Porter is away from the Holywell Manor Lodge, you can contact them via their emergency mobile.
-If one of the Assistant Praefecti, and/or the Praefectus, is needed to lend assistance, the Holywell Manor Lodge Porter will telephone them.
+If for some reason the Porter is away from the Broad Street Lodge, you can contact one of the Junior Deans or the Dean; if the Porter is away from the Holywell Manor Lodge, you can contact them via their emergency mobile.
+If one of the Junior Deans and/or the Praefectus is needed to lend assistance, the Holywell Manor Lodge Porter will telephone them.

 Please see the University’s leaflet ‘What to Do in the Event of an Attack by an Armed Person or Persons’.

 - Porters’ Lodge (Holywell Manor): 01865 271501 or emergency mobile 07501 999735

 - Dean: 01865 277777